Zemsky Sobor of 1613: Background

-After the overthrow of Vasily Shuisky from the throne as a result of the 27 July 1610 uprising, power in Moscow passed to the interim boyar government (see Semiboyarschina).
-In August 1610, part of the population of Moscow swore allegiance to Prince Vladislav, the son of the Polish king and Grand Duke of Lithuania Sigismund III.
+After the overthrow of Vasily Shuisky from the throne as a result of the 27 July 1610 uprising, power in Moscow passed to the Seven Boyars (Semiboyarschina), who were an interim government made from Boyars and princes.
+In August 1610, part of the population of Moscow swore allegiance to Prince Vladislav, the son of the Polish king and Grand Duke of Lithuania Sigismund III, who was elected Tsar by the Seven Boyars.
 In September, the army of the Commonwealth entered the Kremlin.
 The actual power of the Moscow government in the years 1610–1612 was minimal.
 Anarchy reigned in the country, the north-western lands (including Novgorod) were occupied by Swedish troops.
-In Tushino near Moscow, the Tushino camp of another impostor, False Dmitry II, continued to function.
+In Tushino near Moscow, the camp of another impostor, False Dmitry II, continued to function.
 The camp operated until March 1610, but from December 1609 he refused to support the Impostors and supported the Polish king.
 In March 1610, the Tushino camp was defeated.
 False Dmitry II was killed in Kaluga in December 1610.
 To liberate Moscow from the invaders, the First People's Militia (under the leadership of Prokopy Lyapunov, Ivan Zarutsky and Prince Dmitry Trubetskoy), and then the Second People's Militia led by Kuzma Minin and Prince Dmitry Pozharsky, consistently gathered.
 In August 1612, the Second Militia, with part of the forces remaining near Moscow from the First Militia, defeated the army of the Commonwealth, and in October completely liberated the capital.